Mark Kermode and Simon Mayo are ending their 5 Live film show

 Film critic Mark Kermode and radio presenter Simon Mayo are to leave their long-running Friday film review programme on BBC Radio 5 Live.

-The pair have presented the show on the network for 21 years.
-Their last programme will air on Friday, 1 April.
+The pair have presented the show on the network for 21 years, but their last programme will air on Friday, 1 April.

 It has not yet been announced who will replace them, nor whether the duo plan to take the format to another station.